alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

   * IV Data: Same as in Gen I.
   * PP Values of moves 1 to 4: Same as in Gen I.
   * **Friendship / Remaining Egg Cycles** (1 byte):
-    * If not an egg (Id in Id list is NOT 0xFD) then the value will be interpreted as friendship, otherwise its the cycles remaining for the egg to hatch.
+    * If not an egg (Id in [Pokemon Id List](#pokemon-id-list-eggs) is NOT 0xFD) then the value will be interpreted as friendship, otherwise its the cycles remaining for the egg to hatch.
     * **A pokemon's friendship value will reset to its base value when trading it, even if it's traded back!**.
 Base values can be found here: [Bulbapedia -> List of Pokemon by Base Friendship](https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_base_friendship)
     * Even if friendship resets when trading, it's nice to actually be able to see this value!
     * An egg cycle represents **256 steps**, once the player walks that many steps the cycle count will decrease by 1, if it reaches 0 the egg will hatch.